emin-grbo/voodo-demo/README.md

 ## The good ✅
 What I believe I did well(details):
 - [X] Liking is only done when user dismisses the screen
-- [X] The way TiseAPI works, allowing for future switch to remote Networking easy
+- [X] The way TiseAPI works, allowing for future switch to remote Networking easily
 - [X] Used new API from Apple for PhotoPicker
 - [X] General layout and design
 - [X] Handling sizes